 - Hennepin County, home to Minneapolis, had the highest number with 864 deaths during that period.

 - A major source of exposure in the city was a vermiculite plant that received asbestos-tainted shipments from the infamous W.R.
 Grace mine in Libby, Montana.

 Reserve Mining Company

 In 1955, the nearby city of Silver Bay opened the Reserve Mining Company to extract iron ore from taconite.
-Once the taconite was extracted, excessive waste was left over.
-In fact, around two tons of waste were dumped into Lake Superior.
-Although Reserve Mining Company was granted state approval to dump the waste, citizens began complaining that the waste materials were polluting the water and killing fish.
+Once the taconite was extracted, leftover waste was dumped into Lake Superior.
+Citizens began complaining that the waste materials were polluting the water and killing fish.

-Additional Job Sites, Buildings, and Businesses Associate with Asbestos in Minneapolis
+Additional Minneapolis Job Sites and Buildings Associated with Asbestos

 - Coon Rapids Middle School